Ikonixt/Sniffer/README.md

 # ARP spoof
-for spoofing ARP requests to enable MITM attacks, works on LINUX\
+Program for spoofing ARP requests to enable MITM attacks, works on LINUX\
-Goal: Practice packet manipulation\
+Goal: Network packet manipulation\
 \
 \
 How it works:\